-Weights computation (lines 20-23).
+Weights computation (lines 13-16).
 It computes the weight of each tuple in C, which will be used to approximate the full gradient during training.
 For training, tuples in the coreset are randomly shuffled.
 Afterwards, suppose that in each step of the gradient decent, when we use $c_j \in C$ to update the gradient, we compute the gradient (∇f_j) of c_j first, and then use $w_j \nabla f_j$ to update the model parameters. w_j is the number of tuples in D assigned to c_j .
 The above steps repeat until the model converges.

-Imputation-in-the-loop optimizations.
+Optimization.
 Unfortunately, the 3-loop computation of the strategy is rather expensive due to the large number of possible worlds (Section 4).
 To address this, we can integrate either humanin-the-loop or the automatic method into GoodCore framework (Section 5).
 It iteratively imputes one incomplete tuple or a mini-batch of incomplete tuples.
 Once the tuple(s) is (are) computed and added to the coreset within the first loop, the number of possible worlds can be significantly reduced, and so does the computational cost.
+In addition, how to select an appropriate coreset size K is an important problem, which will be discussed in Section 6.3.